TheoLeCalvar/scheduling-example/README.md

 ## Install

-A VirtualBox VM image with Eclipse installed and configured is avaiable [here](https://gdsn.fr/research/atlc.ova).
+A VirtualBox VM image with Eclipse installed and configured is available [here](https://gdsn.fr/research/atlc.ova).
 Use `atlc` as both user and password.